 Base Coat, Glaze and Ragging Technique

-Glaze is added to the ragged on layers to give the paint some transparency and to help the paint hold a pattern.
+The glaze is added to the ragged on layers to give the paint some transparency and to help the paint hold a pattern.
 You can use the same sheen for your ragging as you did for your base coat or use a slightly higher sheen to give the technique some shimmer and a bit more interest.
-For instance, if you used a flat for a base coat you could use satin for one of your ragged on colors and semi gloss for a second ragged on color.
+For instance, if you used a flat for a base coat you could use satin for one of your ragged on colors and semi-gloss for a second ragged on color.

 Ragging is done by dipping the rag directly into the paint and ringing the rag to remove the excess paint.
 After dabbing the rag against a roller grid, you take the rag to the wall and begin applying the paint to the wall with the rag in a patting fashion.
 Turn the rag as you go to avoid repetitious patterns from the rag.
 Rag the paint on in a random manner, stepping back from time to time to check the overall balance of the technique.
 Don't fill in too much with the first color, leave a lot of open base coat showing for your second layer and ragging color.
 Apply the second layer of ragging after the first layer has dried.
 Your goal is a graded mottled look that is well balanced and pleasing.

 - Garden / Landscaping / Patio — 260

 - Kitchen / Bathrooms — 236